juju/juju/CONTRIBUTING.md

 Sanity checking PRs and unit tests
 ----------------------

-All PRs run pre-merge check - unit tests and small but representative sample of functional tests.
-This check is re-run anytime the PR changes, for example a new commit is added.
+All PRs run pre-merge check - unit tests and a small but representative sample of functional tests.
+This check is re-run anytime the PR changes, for example when a new commit is added.

-You can also initiate this check by using !!build!! comment on PR.
+You can also initiate this check by commenting !!build!! on the PR.

 Code review
 -----------